GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
+> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.
 >
-> ~ *Brian Kernighan*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts